-This course is a study of the origins, development, structure, and functions of American national government.
-Topics include the constitutional framework, federalism, the three branches of government including the bureaucracy, civil rights and liberties, political participation and behavior, and policy formation.
+This course is a study of the origins, development, structure, and functions of American government.
+Topics include the constitutional framework, federalism, the three branches of government including the bureaucracy, civil rights and liberties, political participation and behavior, and policy process.
 Upon completion, students should be able to demonstrate an understanding of the basic concepts and participatory processes of the American political system.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
+Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the Universal General Education Transfer Component requirement for social/behavioral sciences in A.A. and A.S. degree programs.
+This course has been approved to meet the social/behavioral sciences requirement in A.A.S. degree programs.

-POL 220 International Relations
+POL 220 International Relations 3 0 0 3

 This course provides a study of the effects of ideologies, trade, armaments, and alliances on relations among nation-states.
 Emphasis is placed on regional and global cooperation and conflict, economic development, trade, non-governmental organizations, and international institutions such as the World Court and UN.
 Upon completion, students should be able to identify and discuss major international relationships, institutions, and problems.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.